 The holiday season is no time to slack on cybersecurity.
 It's very likely that cybercriminals will target your business by engaging with your employees under the appearance of an important message from an online retailer.
-Clicking on the links within these messages will prompt an attempt to download malicious software that will give the attacker remote access to your corporate network via a compromised computer.
+A simple click on a link within one of these messages will prompt an attempt to download malicious software, giving the attacker remote access to your corporate network via a compromised computer.

 Cybercriminals may also try to coerce employees into providing their personal passwords to legitimate sites such as Amazon, Walmart, etc. However, their ulterior motive may be to find instances where people are sharing their corporate password with a personal account.

 Despite repeated warnings, we find that many employees share passwords across personal and work platforms.
-This can put your company at great risk – especially if an employee falls for a personal phishing attack and is reusing that password on one of your corporate systems (like a VPN).
+This can put your company at great risk – especially if an employee falls for a personal phishing attack and is reusing that password on one of your corporate systems like a VPN.
 Unfortunately, cybercrime is an extremely lucrative and multifaceted business.
-Collectively, victims of cybercrime lost approximately $172 billion dollars in 2017 (globally).
+Collectively, victims of cybercrime lose billions of dollars globally each year.

 With the holiday season upon us, it’s more important than ever to encourage employees to be vigilant and on the lookout for holiday phishing scams.
 Not only personally – but also understanding the potential impact of clicking on a link within their personal email at work.
 In our experience, this is a possible vulnerability that many companies don’t typically consider.

-Below are five steps everyone can take to better protect themselves (and the company) this holiday season:
+Here are five steps everyone can take to better protect themselves and their organization this holiday season:

 - Be especially wary of order and delivery confirmations.
 Instead of clicking on the links within these emails, go to the website manually to get the update.

 - Don’t reuse passwords.
 Anywhere.
 Ever.
-If one website (or password) is compromised for some reason, you don’t want to be a position of having everything compromised.
+If one website (or password) is compromised for some reason, you don’t want to be in a position of having everything compromised.

 - Turn on multifactor authentication wherever possible.
 Even if a criminal can get your password, you can protect yourself by requiring an additional form of authentication to your account.